Skip to main content

 Confirm the transfer

 Click Confirm.
-Stock is deducted from the source and added to the destination.
-A full transfer record is logged.
+Stock is immediately deducted from the source location and added to the destination.
+A permanent transfer record is logged.

 1